-Although defined as “a valueless plant growing wild” (as per Dictionary.com), weeds can be generously utilitarian: offering food, medicine, cultural enrichment and even a method of cleansing soils from toxic heavy metals.
+Weeds have been defined as “a valueless plant growing wild”, yet many weeds are generously useful: offering food, medicine, cultural enrichment and even a method of cleansing soils from toxic heavy metals.

 The full definition of a weed is a “plant that grows where it is not wanted“.
 Essentially weeds create a problem for humans attempting to exert control over a garden or field, and are defined according to this nuisance.
 In our quests for neatness, production or achieving great yields, we are blinded to the remarkable nature of weeds.